|

 March.
 I was angry when Victoria sent her into

 exile.
-This was a shame.
 I had a soft spot

 for Joanne.